elda27/sybil-scope/README.md

 # Sibyl Scope

-A comprehensive tracing and observability toolkit for Python AI/LLM applications, designed to provide powerful tracing capabilities with minimal overhead for production use.
+A comprehensive tracing and observing behavior for AI Agent/LLM applications, designed to provide powerful tracing capabilities.

 ## Features